-To print your script, select the ‘Print/PDF’ option from the Actions menu, or click the Print icon in the upper-right corner of the script editor.
+To print your script, select the ‘Print/PDF’ option from the Options menu, or click the Print icon in the upper-right corner of the script editor.
 This will open the print menu.

 From here, you have the option of downloading your script as a .PDF, or generating an in-browser .PDF preview for printing.

 The premium script editor includes two additional printing features: watermarks and specialized report content.

 To add a watermark, enter your watermark text in the field provided and check off the ‘Show Watermark’ box.
 This will add your watermark to each page of your .PDF (title page excluded).

 Under the ‘Report Content’ dropdown in the print menu, you can choose from a variety of different printout options.
 These options will change the content of your .PDF, but not your script.

 These options Script only or Title Page and Script, as well as:

 Scene List: Generates a list of your scene headings numbered in chronological order, along with their corresponding page position.

 Characters: Generates a list of characters (with associated dialogue) in order of appearance, along with how many lines of dialogue they have and in which scene they first appeared.